brianmtreese/briantree.se/_posts/2025/01/2025-01-02-deferred-loading-with-animations.md

   - "Performance"
 ---

-<p class="intro"><span class="dropcap">I</span>s your Angular app loading content users never see?
-Let’s fix that!
-In this tutorial, we’ll boost performance with deferred loading and add sleek animations to make components pop as they enter the viewport.
-Let’s dive in!</p>
+<p class="intro"><span class="dropcap">L</span>oading content users never see wastes bandwidth and slows initial page loads, hurting performance metrics and user experience.
+Angular's deferred loading feature lets you load components only when they're needed, reducing initial bundle size and improving Core Web Vitals.
+This tutorial demonstrates how to combine deferred loading with animations, creating smooth transitions as components enter the viewport.
+Note: This uses Angular's deprecated animations module—modern alternatives are available.</p>

 {% include youtube-embed.html %}

+{% capture banner_message %}This post uses Angular's deprecated animations module.
+For modern animation approaches, see: <a href="{% post_url 2025/09/2025-09-04-angular-20-modern-advanced-animation-concepts %}">Modern Angular Animations: Ditch the DSL, Keep the Power</a> or <a href="{% post_url 2025/07/2025-07-31-angulars-new-enter-leave-animation-api %}">Angular Enter/Leave Animations in 2025: Old vs New</a>.{% endcapture %}
+{% include update-banner.html title="Note" message=banner_message %}

 ## Setting the Scene: Our Current Application